-If you’re planning to have a holiday in Italy, take some time to read our helpful guide about the country and its money.
+If you’re planning to have a holiday, take some time to read our helpful guide about the country.

 How to Change Your American Dollars to the Euro

 The challenge when exchanging currencies is to get the most favourable rate.
-Keep in mind that currency exchange transactions will factor in costs and fees.
-We have outlined a few helpful tips on where to exchange your money and how to get the best value out of your transaction.
+Keep in mind that exchange transactions will factor in costs and fees.
+We have outlined a few helpful tips on where to exchange your cash to Italian money and how to get the best value out of your transaction.

 Do Not Go For Cash Transactions